-Dwayne Johnson shocks Make-A-Wish recipient with his People’s Champion award
+Dwayne Johnson shocks Make-A-Wish recipient with his People’s Champion Award

 Johnson has been involved with Make-A-Wish for two decades, but this was one of the biggest platforms in which he made his alliance known.
 As for the recipient, who already was granted the greatest gift of all – remission from her disease — she couldn’t have been more surprised.

-“I didn't expect this at all but I mean, just thank you to Make-A-Wish in general,'' Shushana said.
-“I just never expected that something this big could happen.
+"I didn't expect this at all but I mean, just thank you to Make-A-Wish in general," Shushana said.
+"I just never expected that something this big could happen.
 This is crazy.
 I never thought just from being sick that it could end up in this.
-Thank you so much to you and to Make-A-Wish .”
+Thank you so much to you and to Make-A-Wish."

 Omgzzzzzzzzzzzzz Dwayne Johnson gave his award to the lady(Make a Wish)...Dwayne you are inspiration.
 How perfect can you be...Your heart is pure #PeoplesChoiceAwards pic.twitter.com/aZhrHBaJnn